Nakba: Displacement

 Other scholars, such as Yoav Gelber, Benny Morris, and Seth J. Frantzman, disagree that the Nakba constitutes an ethnic cleansing.
-Morris in 2016 rejected the description of "ethnic cleansing" for 1948, while also stating that the label of "partial ethnic cleansing" for 1948 was debatable.
-In 2004 Morris was responding to the claim of "ethnic cleansing" occurring in 1948 by stating that, given the alternative was "genocide - the annihilation of your people," there were "circumstances in history that justify ethnic cleansing ...
+Morris in 2016 rejected the description of "ethnic cleansing" for 1948, while also saying that the label of "partial ethnic cleansing" for 1948 was debatable.
+In 2004 Morris responded to the claim that ethnic cleansing occurred in 1948 by saying that, given the alternative was "genocide – the annihilation of your people", there were "circumstances in history that justify ethnic cleansing ...
 It was necessary to cleanse the hinterland ... ['cleanse' was] the term they used at the time ... there was no choice but to expel the Palestinian population.
 To uproot it in the course of war".
 Morris said this resulted in a "partial" expulsion of Arabs.

 Still other scholars use different frameworks than "ethnic cleansing": for example, Richard Bessel and Claudia Haake use "forced removal" and Alon Confino uses "forced migration".

 At the same time, many of those Palestinians who remained in Israel became internally displaced.
 In 1950, UNRWA estimated that 46,000 of the 156,000 Palestinians who remained inside the borders demarcated as Israel by the 1949 Armistice Agreements were internally displaced refugees.
 As of 2003, some 274,000 Arab citizens of Israel – or one in four in Israel – were internally displaced from the events of 1948.